 Chlorphenesin is a synthetically produced ingredient that is used in the formulation of aftershave lotions, bath products, cleansing products, deodorants, hair conditioners, makeup, skincare products, personal cleanliness products, and shampoos.
 In these types of products it is used as a preservative because of its antifungal and antibacterial properties.

-According to information supplied to the Food and Drug Administration (FDA) by industry as part of the Voluntary Cosmetic Registration Program (VCRP) in 2011, chlorphenesin is used in 1,386 cosmetic products.
+According to information supplied to the US Food and Drug Administration by the industry as part of the Voluntary Cosmetic Registration Program in 2011, chlorphenesin is used in 1,386 cosmetic products.
 Results from a survey of ingredient use concentrations provided by the Personal Care Products Council in 2011 indicate that in rinse-off products, concentrations of chlorphenesin can be found up to 0.32%, and in leave-on products up to 0.3%.

 A preservative may also be added to a product to protect it against deterioration caused by exposure to oxygen.
 In this case, these ingredients are also called antioxidants.
 Just like food, cosmetics products can become contaminated without preservatives, leading to product spoilage and possibly irritation or infections.
 Microbial contamination of products, especially those used around the eyes and on the skin, can lead to significant problems.
 Preservatives help prevent such problems.

-The safety of chlorphenesin has been reviewed by the Cosmetic Ingredient Review (CIR) Expert Panel.
-The CIR Expert Panel reviewed the scientific data and concluded that chlorphenesin is safe in the present practices of use and concentration in cosmetics and personal care products.
+The safety of chlorphenesin has been reviewed by the Cosmetic Ingredient Review Expert Panel.
+The Expert Panel reviewed the scientific data and concluded that chlorphenesin is safe in the present practices of use and concentration in cosmetics and personal care products.